Digital

 2. You’re concerned for their safety because you love them

-Some pre-contract homework
+Some pre-agreement homework

 2. Will you be paying for their data, texts and calls, or will they?